ga63kot/hardware/modules/system_diagnosis/doc/specification.md

   </tr>
 </table>

-The General Purpose Registers can be selected with the 32 bit vector.
+The General Purpose Registers can be selected with a 32 bit vector.
 Each bit indicates the selection of one register.
 If bit 'n' is set to logic one the register Rn gets selected.
 With the six bits for the stack arguments the number of word lines can be chosen.

 # Trace Packets